lucatume/wp-browser/docs/src/content/v3/modules/WPDb.md

+---
-# WPDb module
+title: WPDb module
+---

-This module should be used in acceptance and functional tests, see [levels of testing for more information](./../levels-of-testing.md).
+This module should be used in acceptance and functional tests, see [levels of testing for more information](./../levels-of-testing).
 This module extends the [Db module](https://codeception.com/docs/modules/Db) adding WordPress-specific configuration parameters and methods.
 The module provides methods to read, write and update the WordPress database **directly**, without relying on WordPress methods, using WordPress functions or triggering WordPress filters.